Charm physics: Mixing and CPV in charm

 Moving onto model-independent methods, one such method that aims to analyse the significance of local CP asymmetries in the Dalitz space is the \textbf{Miranda method}~\cite{Bediaga:2009tr}.
 The original Miranda method computes the difference between matter and anti-matter candidates in each bin of the Dalitz plot, before computing their significance.
 The local CP observable $\mathcal{S}_{\rm CP}$ is defined as

 where $N^i$ and $\bar{N^i}$ represent the number of signal candidates in the $i^{th}$ bin of the Dalitz plot, and $\delta_{N^i}$, $\delta_{\bar{N^i}}$ their corresponding statistical uncertainties.
 The factor $\alpha$ normalises the total candidates between the compared samples.
 To explore CPV, a $\chi^2$ test is then conducted, with $\chi^2=\sum_i(\mathcal{S}_{\rm CP}^i)^2$ --- with the number of degrees of freedom being the number of bins minus one.
 In the absence of CP violating effects we would expect this sum to follow a normal distribution as the local effects average over the whole kinematic region.
-Although this robust method has been used in a number of analyses \cite{LHCb:2011nqf, LHCb:2013qzm, LHCb:2013byb, LHCb:2020zkk}, we point out how the main issue when using this method is extracting a good estimate of $N^i$ for each bin.
-In the case of high-background measurements, this can seriously limit the sensitivity of this technique.
-However, in 2023 LHCb extended the method carrying out a 3-body mass fit in each bin, see Fig.~\ref{sec5.3:fig_miranda} to extract a more unbiased estimate of $N^i$~\cite{LHCb:2023qne}.
-Although this extension continued to support the no-CPV hypothesis, see Fig.~\ref{sec5.3:fig_miranda_b} it was a meaningful extension to multi-body methodologies. \\
+Although this robust method has been used in a number of analyses \cite{LHCb:2011nqf, LHCb:2013qzm, LHCb:2013byb, LHCb:2020zkk}, we point out how the main issue when using this method is extracting a good estimate of $N^i$ for each bin in high-background measurements.
+In the case of high-background measurements this estimates of $N^{i}$ can become biased.
+However, in 2023 LHCb extended the method carrying out a 3-body mass fit in each bin, see Fig.~\ref{sec5.3:fig_miranda} extracting a more unbiased estimate of $N^i$~\cite{LHCb:2023qne}.
+Although this extension continued to support the no-CPV hypothesis, see Fig.~\ref{sec5.3:fig_miranda_b}, it was a meaningful extension to multi-body methodologies. \\

 An alternate method is the \textbf{energy test (ET)}~\cite{ET_1, ET_2, Parkes_2017}.
 The ET defines a test statistic to compare the relative density between two Dalitz spaces at every point in the space.
 This is defined as